Netglex/artroeite-paint-dream/README.md

 ### Quick Start

-You can run the following command to build all the necessary components to run the full-stack application:
+Navigate to the repository folder, then execute the following command to build all the necessary components and run the full-stack application:

 ```
 docker compose up -d
 ```

-> :warning: Always make sure to adapt the volume mapping for the database or delete it.
+> :warning: Always make sure to adapt the volume mapping for the database or delete it in *docker-compose.yaml*.

 ## :classical_building: Architecture